BioBoost/object-oriented-programming-using-java/README.md

 Most of the ideas, knowledge and understanding is achieved by reading books.
 It can only be encouraged to read books and broaden your horizon.
 Challenge yourself and others with your newly acquired knowledge.

 But don't only become book-smart.
 Also become do-smart.
-Make exercises, create programs, beat challenges, test new things, ...
+Make exercises, solve problems, create programs, beat challenges, test new things, ...

 Some really good books about object oriented programming are listed below.